HARLEY VILLAGE HALL

 A copy of the committee’s policy statement for the safeguarding of children and vulnerable adults is kept in the black folder located in the foyer.

-Individuals hiring the hall for activities for children (e.g. for a children’s party) will be made aware of the committee’s Safeguarding Policy.
+Individuals hiring the hall for activities for children (e.g. for a children’s party) and other hirers whose activities may involve vulnerable adults, must agree to the committee’s Safeguarding Policy.

 Premises and Hall Contents

 No screws, nails, hooks, drawing pins, sellotape, sticky labels etc may be fixed to furnishings or surfaces of the Hall for the means of decoration or other purposes.
 No chairs, tables, electrical equipment, crockery etc. shall be removed from the premises.
 At the end of the event, tables and chairs to be left stacked in designated areas as described in the Hirers Manual.
 Kitchen equipment is to be returned to appropriate cupboards.
 The Hall should be left in the state in which found, clean and tidy.

 Hirers are responsible for making themselves familiar with the full Fire Regulations and Extinguishing equipment as detailed in the Hirers Manual.
 The Hirer will be responsible for ensuring that the maximum number of people inside the Hall does not exceed 65 at any one time.

 Raising the Alarm in Case of an Emergency